johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 It is the responsibility of those commissioned as pastors and evangelists to equip *the whole community* to express its pastoral and evangelistic nature.
 This is a leadership role, not a management role.

--	Pastors are not *called* for the purpose of continuous, comprehensive upholding every family and community member, through pastoral support (an impossible task!).
+-	Pastors are not *called* to the  continuous and comprehensive upholding of each and every every family and community member, through pastoral support (an impossible task!).

-- Nor are evangelists solely responsible for reaching people outside the community (though both may do these things, at times).
+-	Nor are evangelists solely responsible for reaching people outside the community.

--	What they are called to be is inspirers, facilitators, catalysts and equippers, whereby a *whole community* learns to mutually support one another—with hospitality and pastoral care—*and* to evangelise those outside the Messianic Community.
+-	What both pastors and evangelists are called to be is inspirers, facilitators, catalysts and equippers, whereby a *whole community* learns to mutually support one another—with hospitality and pastoral care—*and* to evangelise those outside the messianic community.

 ### Summary: Discipling into allegiance ###